This post may contain affiliate links. Please see my disclosure policy.

 What is Brown Butter?

-Brown butter (known in French as beurre noisette) is regular butter that has been cooked on the stovetop for 5 minutes, until the milk solids are toasted and brown and the butter develops a deep amber color — essentially liquid gold!
+Brown butter (known in French as beurre noisette) is regular butter that has been cooked on the stovetop until the milk solids are toasted and brown and the butter develops a deep amber color — essentially liquid gold!

 You can make brown butter with unsalted butter or salted butter, whatever the recipe calls for.
 For most baking recipes, you’ll use unsalted butter to control the total amount of salt in the recipe.
 Savory dishes like pasta or a butter-based sauce may call for salted butter.

-Slice butter into 8 pieces (this helps the butter melt faster) and place in a heavy saucepan.
-I recommend using a light-colored saucepan or light ceramic skillet so that you can easily see the color develop.
+Slice butter into 8 pieces (this helps it melt faster) and place in a heavy saucepan.
+I like to use a light-colored saucepan or light ceramic skillet so that it’s easy to see the color develop.

 Melt butter over medium heat.